|Markus Lesser||Chief Executive Officer (CEO)|

 The Corporate Governance Code is a voluntary code that contains recommendations and suggestions relating to the management and control of companies listed on the stock exchange.
 Its goal is to strengthen the trust of investors and public in the company.

-In respect of the variable remuneration of the Board of Directors, the Code recommends that retroactive changes to the performance targets or the comparison parameters shall be excluded.
-The company has service contracts with members of the Board of Directors, which allow retroactive changes in the event of exceptional circumstances, in particular whenever adherence to the original targets would be unreasonable.
-In the opinion of the Supervisory Board, this also results from the requirement in Article 4.2.2 of the Code that the remuneration system is to be reviewed regularly.
+In respect of the variable remuneration of the Board of Management, the Code recommends that retroactive changes to the performance targets and the comparison parameters shall be excluded.
+The Company has contracts with members of the Board of Management, which allow retroactive changes in the event of exceptional circumstances, in particular whenever adherence to the original targets would be unreasonable.
+In the opinion of the Supervisory Board, this also results from the requirement in No. 4.2.2 of the Code stipulating that the remuneration system is to be reviewed regularly.

-Should this be regarded as a deviation from the recommendation in Article 4.2.3, a deviation in this respect, for both the past and the future, is declared as a precautionary measure.
-The Supervisory Board considers it necessary to have the option of making adjustments ensuring a useful incentive for the Board of Directors in the interest of the company.
+Should this be regarded as a deviation from the recommendation in No. 4.2.3, a deviation in this respect, for both the past and the future, is declared as a precautionary measure.
+The Supervisory Board considers it necessary to have the option of making adjustments ensuring a useful incentive for the Board of Management in the interest of the Company.

-In addition, the composition of the Supervisory Board needs to be aligned to the enterprise's interest and has to ensure the effective supervision and consultation of the Board of Directors.
-Hence, it is of prime importance that each member is suitably qualified.
-When discussing its recommendations to the Shareholders' Meeting, the Supervisory Board takes into account the increasingly international activities of the enterprise, potential conflicts of interest, know-how in the industry and in terms of leadership, as well as diversity.
+In addition, the composition of the Supervisory Board has to be aligned to the interests of the enterprise and to ensure the effective supervision and consultation of the Board of Management.
+This means that the qualification of the individual is the main criterion.
+In its discussions for election proposals to the general meeting, the Supervisory Board also takes into account the increasingly international activity of the enterprise, potential conflicts of interest, industry and management experience as well as diversity.

 However, in the enterprise's interest not to limit the selection of qualified candidates further, the Supervisory Board confines itself to the above general declaration of intent.
-The Supervisory Board does not define any specific targets and, accordingly, does not report on such targets and their realisation, unless this is required by law, nor does it intend to do so in the future.
+The Supervisory Board does not define any specific targets or competence profiles and, accordingly, does not report on the status of their realisation or the number and names of independent shareholder members, unless this is required by law, nor does it intend to do so in the future.

 Good corporate governance is an expression of responsible company management.
 The Board of Management and the Supervisory Board have a responsibility to orient the management and control of the company in line with internationally recognised standards in order to safeguard its added value in the long term.